kinoansah/AirBnB_clone/web_static/README.md

-This is a project task done as part of the ALX SOFTWARE ENGINEERING COURSE
+This is a team project task done as part of the ALX SOFTWARE ENGINEERING COURSE

 TOPIC: AirBnB clone - Web static

-AUTHOR: OWUSU ANSAH, Kingsley
+AUTHORS: Kingsley Owusu Ansah, Samuel Amartey Armah

 Tasks